jbatcheller32/refactor-code/README.md

 ## Features

-Here is the link to the live site:
+Here is the link to the live site: https://jbatcheller32.github.io/refactor-code/

-Below is a screen shot of the final product:
+Below are a screen shots of the final product: